Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 - Running on a single system is convenient, but it imposes resource
-  limits: if your server has 3 GHz of CPU and can switch about 3 Gbps of simulated traffic, those resourcess will need to be balanced and shared among your virtual hosts and switches.
+  limits: if your server has 3 GHz of CPU and can switch about 3 Gbps of simulated traffic, those resources will need to be balanced and shared among your virtual hosts and switches.

 - Mininet uses a single Linux kernel for all virtual hosts; this means